If you ever asked yourself (or management) question – what is the acceptable level of data loss, and how long it may take in case of disaster?

 RPO – Recovery Point Objective

-Recovery Point Objective (or RPO) – A time gap between the last backup has been taken, and disaster happened.
+Recovery Point Objective (or RPO) – a time gap between the last backup being taken, and the disaster happening.

 Make a decision